radicle-dev/radicle.xyz/_guides/user.md

 <aside class="kicker span-2">
   <p> A <strong>Conflict-Free Replicated Data Type (CRDT)</strong> is a data
-  structure that allows distributed systems to update data independentlyand resolve inconsistencies without central coordination. </p>
+  structure that allows distributed systems to update data independently and resolve inconsistencies without central coordination. </p>
   <p> CRDTs ensure that all copies of some piece of data converge to the same
   state, making them ideal for environments with intermittent connectivity or